Troubleshooting Scenarios for Issues with the Cato Client

 Challenge

-The Cato Client successfully connects to the Cato Cloud, but users are unable to access WAN or Internet resources over the VPN connection.
+The Cato Client successfully connects to the Cato Cloud, but users cannot access WAN or Internet resources over the VPN connection.

 Solution